calanco/pastastore/README.md

 Use the following endpoints:
 - `/store` POST: upload a JSON message containing the `recipe` as a key
-- `/get_recipes` GET: retrieve the ranked pasta recipes
+- `/get_recipes` GET: retrieve all the added pasta recipes
+- `/rank` GET: get the rank of pasta recipes